Why Sporcle Events?

 When it comes to brand recognition, Sporcle is widely accepted as the leader in all things trivia.
 We do have the distinct advantage over other trivia companies of having the world’s largest trivia related website with over hundreds of thousands of quizzes and games on pretty much any topic you can think of– we see 1,000,000,000 annual web views – yes that is 1 billion!

 And guess what?
-We can offer free ads for your show on our site in your area, as well as having a free mobile app for our players, a dedicated page on our website with links to your social media and menus, boosted Facebook ads, a weekly newsletter that goes out to players, in house promotional print materials as well as graphics for you to use to promote your show on your own social media, as well as a ‘Spotlight Blog’ we do for every new venue – see one we did here for Haymaker Public House in Ann Arbor, MI.
+We can offer free ads for your show on our site in your area, as well as having a free digital answering system for our players, a dedicated page on our website with links to your social media and menus, boosted social media ads, in house promotional print materials as well as graphics for you to use to promote your show on your own social media, as well as a ‘Spotlight Blog’ we do for venues – see one we did here for Haymaker Public House in Ann Arbor, MI.

-Lastly, one of our biggest marketing tools that has proven to get people out to our venues on a regular weekly basis is our Pub Champions Trivia League.
+Lastly, one of our biggest marketing tools that has proven to get people out to our venues on a regular weekly basis is our Globe, which includes a league component.
 Like any golf league or bowling league – our free to play league creates some friendly, spirited competition at your venue on a weekly basis.
-Teams return week after week for a chance to represent your venue in our bigger state tournament where they can win a share of anywhere from $2,000 to $5,000.
-All totaled our Pub Champions Trivia League awards over $100k in cash prizes annually.
+Teams return week after week for a chance to compete at our biannual Globe Games.
+All totaled our Globe league awards over $50k in cash prizes annually.
 Again, it encourages repeat business, is 100% managed by us, and is 100% free for the players to join.

 How much is it?